Excited to go to an Australian wedding before returning to Italy…

-Commenting to the shuttle bus driver about the lack of public transport to the city, but the airport’s continual shuttle bus every 5 mins to its carpark, he agreed it is ludicrous.
+Commenting to the shuttle bus driver about the lack of public transport to the city, but there’s a continual shuttle bus every 5 mins to the airport carpark, he agrees it’s ludicrous.

 But how does he know I’m not a local?
-I’m sure locals that travel also carry backpacks…this was becoming hilarious in its absurdity!
+I’m sure locals that travel also carry backpacks…this is becoming hilarious in its absurdity.

 Finally, the public bus arrives and the driver is very sweet.
-Having missed the next connecting bus to my sister’s place when reaching Newcastle city, decided to have my niece pick me up and drive me to my new home for a few weeks.
+Having missed the next connecting bus to my sister’s place, call on my niece for a lift to my new home for a few weeks.

-Today, my express post envelope arrived containing my passport complete with a multiple-entry Italian Residency Visa.
+Today, my express post envelope arrives containing my passport complete with a multiple-entry Italian Residency Visa.

 At last…things are looking up and I can’t wait to return to Italy!